mstcroix/WorldCompensationSystem/arch/users/README.md

 ## User-Ownership

+Users have freedom and right of ownership.
-Transfer of 'value' via exchange of ownership
+Typical cases of ownership are:
+- self-production
+- transfer (with our without symmetric exchange, for example: a gift)
+- inheritance
+- auction
+- default
+- donation / charity
+- settlement

-Store ownership (public key signature) in community ledger (A trusted centralised non-biased “virtual” entity responsible for the community wellbeing (consejo), stored decentralised)
+Ownership (public key signature) is stored in the next local community ledger.

-## New Users -- First point of contact
+A *community ledger* is an inherent trusted centralised non-biased “virtual” data-structure capable of recording the transactions and accounting of all members in the community for the only purpose of ensuring its perpetuity and wellbeing

+## User-Transaction

+Value creation (Transfer of 'value') is generated via exchange of ownership.

+>For example, I produce an 'artwork' (I therefore own it), value it (number of credits) and exchange it with someone else for the publicly available amount (value in credits)

+## User-Creation

 ### Use-case: Monetary Incentive to join
-I send 1 EUR via PayPal to someone so he can pay to consume the network client
+I send 1 EUR via PayPal to someone so he can pay the required cost of joining the #WCS_Network (i.e. consume the network client and/or membership fee)

 ### Use-case: Affiliation (initial membership)
-   User A meets User B
-   User A knows about #WCS and invites B to join.
+   * User A knows about #WCS_Network and becomes a member
-   	A Downloads its light-client.
-Address and Wallet is created during first start of Client.
-User A selected “picture” based as authentication option
+       * A Downloads its light-client.
+           * Address and Wallet is created during first start of Client.
+           * User A selected “picture” based as authentication option
+   * User A meets User B
+   * User A invites B to join the #WCS_Network.
-   	A invites B to join via private (SMS) message
+       * A invites B to join via private (SMS) message
-   User B receives messages.
-Accepts invitation, follows link and download light-client B has now a wallet and Universal Address.
-User B selects “pass-phrase” as authentication mechanism option
+   * User B receives message.
+Accepts invitation, follows link and download light-client

-    Bootstrapping
+       * B has now a wallet and Universal Address.
+       * User B selects "pass-phrase" as authentication mechanism option

+    //Bootstrapping
     User a: 0 credits
     User b: 0 credits

-    Produce something
+    //Produce something (for example, take a picture with Mobile-phone, write something on text-editor, draw)
     $upload picture1.jpeg
-    Book
-    Poem
+    $upload data.txt (Book, Poem, Notes.txt, Recept, Code, Intellectual-Property (Patent))
-    Diagram
+    $upload Diagram
-    Notes.txt
-    Recept
-    Patent!!!

-    Transfer value (ownership transfer)
+    //Transfer value (ownership transfer)
     usera$send picture1.jpeg userb